sagarthecoder/BD_Rainfall/README.md

  ## Results

-  from the analysis and result-comparision, I found that SVM Algorithm performed better that using Dicision Tree Regressor Algorithm.
+  From the analysis and result-comparision, I found that SVM Algorithm performed better that using Dicision Tree Regressor Algorithm.

 ## What could be done in the future